Hawaiian Massage

 Kahuna Bodywork

-The Hawaiian massage known as kahuna bodywork has many similarities to lomilomi massage, but this massage was traditionally received by royality on special ceremonial days.
-This massage is deep, flowing and relaxing.
+The Hawaiian massage known as kahuna bodywork is quite similar to lomilomi massage, but this massage was traditionally received by royalty on special ceremonial days.
+It is a deep, flowing and relaxing form of massage.

 Kahuna massage incorporates Hawaiian spirituality into bodywork.
 The massage is said to deepen your awareness of self and your connection to your ancestors.